olabiranj/countrify/README.md

 ### Credit

-The news sources are gotten from https://restcountries.eu
+The data used are gotten from https://restcountries.eu

 ### Like this project?